Speaking Without Notes

 However, there could be times when it is more convenient or more beneficial to manage without notes.

 Speaking without any notes brings many positives.

 Very importantly, it will allow you to engage fully with your audience.
-It enables you to make full eye contact with them.
-To react to their smiles.
-And to really connect with them.
+It will enable you to make full eye contact with them.
+And you’ll be able to react to their smiles.
+Put simply, it will help you to really connect with them.

+And there’s another benefit.
 Ditch the notes and you’ll also look more authoritative than if you are constantly looking at notes.
-And it feels strangely liberating to be noteless.
+Perhaps strangely, it also feels liberating to be noteless.

 If anything, this is even more important than if you were going to have notes.
-Having a logical flow will help you when it comes to delivering the speech.
+If your presentation has a logical flow it will help you when it comes to delivering it to your audience.

 Try to visualise the various elements of the speech.

 Do you want to try some easy visualisation?